dbt-labs/docs.getdbt.com/website/docs/terms/json.md

 ## Conclusion

-The greatest strength of JSON also acts as its weakness— the data it contains informs the shape the object takes, rather than the other way around.
-Structured data is the bread and butter of data, but a semi-structured format is an alternative option when a tabular format becomes too rigid to describe the relationships between different entities.
+The greatest strength of JSON also acts as its weakness—the data it contains informs the shape the object takes, rather than the other way around.
+Structured data is the bread and butter of analytics work, but a semi-structured format is an alternative option when a tabular format becomes too rigid to describe the relationships between different entities.